CGRU/cgru/docs/software/houdini.rst

 	Complex Job

 This job consists of a simulation with sub-task dependence.
-Two caches waiting the simulation, but cat run independently from each other.
+Two caches waiting the simulation, but can run independently from each other.
 Mantra tile render which produces three blocks which wait all the cache.
 Two blocks for preview which can run independently but wait tile render tasks.
 One to convert EXR files to JPEGs and one to generate a preview movie form EXRs.